UBC-MDS/DataMop_package_group14/README.md

 # datamop

 `datamop` is a data cleaning and wrangling package designed to streamline the preprocessing of datasets.
-Whether you meet missing values, inconsistent categorical columns or need scaling for numberic columns when dealing with data, `datamop` provides a simple and consistent solution to automate and simplify these repetitive tasks.
+Whether you meet missing values, inconsistent categorical columns or need scaling for numeric columns when dealing with data, `datamop` provides a simple and consistent solution to automate and simplify these repetitive tasks.
 `datamop` provides these core functions:

 * `sweep_nulls()`: Handle missing values such as imputation or removal, based on user preference.